 |Alesis IO2 2-Channel Portable 24/96 USB Audio Interface

-As tempting to use a computer to digitize sound is, for meetings many better options are now available that are easy to use, take up less space and are less prone to crashing.
-These devices will digitize the sound and save it to either a memory card, like the kind used in digital cameras, or onto some sort of media, usually a minidisc.
-Once the file has been stored on the memory card or other media it can be copied to the computer and manipulated by the Digital Recording Software.
-Some examples of these devices are:
+As tempting as it is to use a computer to digitize sound, for meetings, many better options are now available that are easy to use, take up less space, and are less prone to crashing.
+These devices will digitize the sound and save it to either a memory card, like the kind used in digital cameras, or to some sort of media (usually a minidisc).
+Once the file has been stored on the memory card or other media, it can be copied to the computer and manipulated by the digital recording software.

 Digital Recording Software

-If you have selected a Digital Solid State recorded like the Marantz PMD660, you can skip this section.
-Solid State Recorders have the capability of saving the files in the correct format and provide an easy way of creating separate files for each agenda item.
+If you have selected a digital solid state recorder like the Marantz PMD660, you can skip this section.
+Solid state recorders have the capability of saving the files in the correct format and provide an easy way of creating separate files for each agenda item.

 If you have recorded the files are on your computer, you will need some sort of way to manipulate the digital file prior to uploading it into BoardDocs.
-We will call this process “post-production” because it is what occurs after the initial production.
+We will call this process “post production” simply because these are tasks that are perfomed after the initial production.
 Don’t worry; you do not have to be an audio engineer to make this work.
 With some practice and planning, manipulating audio files is a lot like working with word processing documents.
-Anyway, you’ll probably get an AV or IT person to help.
+Anyway, you’ll likely ask an AV or IT person to help you.

 The software should meet the following criteria:

-• Convert file formats and sampling and bit rates
+- Convert file formats, sampling and bit rates

 Let’s look at a couple of software packages.
 While there are many, and most of the products above will come with a basic software package, you should stick to the main two.
 The selection will be based on the kind of computer you are using.
-If you use a Macintosh you should use Peak Pro from Bias and if you use a PC you should use Sound Forge from Sonic Foundry.
+If your computer is a Macintosh, you should use Peak Pro from Bias.
+If your computer is a PC, you should use Sound Forge from Sonic Foundry.

 Work with your AV and/or IT department to connect and test all components and assure that you can record and capture audio for all participants.
-Use headphones connected to the recording device to play back the recording and double check the sound quality and legibility of your recording.
-If you move your meetings, test the setup in each room as room acoustics will affect the quality more than anything.
+Use headphones connected to the recording device to play back the recording and double check the sound quality and intelligibility of your recording.
+If you move your meetings, test the set up in each room as room acoustics will affect the quality more than anything.

 When the meeting starts, simply start your recording device to record the audio.
 Here is where you can really save some time in post production.
-By selecting a recording device that allows you to mark when each new agenda item starts, you can save the time in post separating the one large file into separate ones.
+By selecting a recording device that allows you to mark when each new agenda item starts, you can eliminate the need to separate your large file into segments.
 Whether you use a recording device or software a little planning here will ease the process.

 Also the recording format you select with your recording device may help as well.
-If the primary use of the final recording is going to be posting to the web, selecting the compression and appropriate initial recording format will save time as well.
+If the final recording will be posted to the web, selecting the compression and appropriate initial recording format will save time as well.

-WARNING: here come the technical sounding numbers.
+WARNING: following are some technical sounding numbers.
 Don’t worry; just match the recommendations below to your device.

-Please Note: The bit rate of an MP3 file specifies the output stream: the number of bits generated per second of audio.
+Please Note: The bit rate of an MP3 file specifies the output stream, which is the number of bits generated per second of audio.
 This is different that the sample rate we discussed earlier.

 After the Meeting

 OK, now it is time to go to post (that is short for post production).
-If you recorded in the format and were able to generate separate files for each agenda item, simply copy the files to your computer and attach them in the contents field of the corresponding agenda item in BoardDocs.
-If you want only the executive readers to be able to listen, then save the MP3 file in the Executive Content Section.
-If you want to make them available to the public, place them in the Complete Access section.
-That's all - you are done!
+If you recorded in the proper format and were able to generate separate files for each agenda item, simply copy the files to your computer and attach them to the content field of the corresponding agenda item in BoardDocs.
+If you want only the executive readers to be able to listen, then save the MP3 file in the Executive Content field.
+If you want to make them available to the public, place them in the Public Content field.
+That's all there is to it - you are done!

-Start by opening the file and if necessary convert it to Mono.
-Then perform a Save As to save the file in the MP3 24 KBps format.
-Now you are working with the MP3 file and the original file is still intact and can be used later to create a CD.
+Start by opening the file, and if necessary, convert it to Mono.
+Next, perform a Save As to save the file in the MP3 24 KBps format.
+Now you are working with a copy of the file in the MP3 format.
+The original file is still intact and can be used later to create a CD.

 Now copy the part of the file that corresponds to the agenda item discussed and create a new file from the data that you copied.
-Save the new file using the agenda item number as the file name and remember to save it in the MP3 format.
+Save the new file using the agenda item number as the file name, remembering to save it in the MP3 format.

-Note: Creating audio CDs from files with higher bit rates or non-compressed files is preferable as they will sound better and file size when creating audio CDs is not a concern.
-Remember the maximum audio CD length is 80 min.
-Regardless of file format audio CDs will always hold a maximum of 80 minutes of audio.
-If you create data CDs by simply copying the MP3 files to the CD you can save all but the longest meetings on one CD.
+Note: Creating audio CDs from files with higher bit rates or non-compressed files is preferable as they will sound better, and file size when creating audio CDs will not be a concern.
+Remember that the maximum audio CD length is 80 min.
+Regardless of file format, audio CDs will always hold a maximum of 80 minutes of audio.
+If you create data CDs by simply copying the MP3 files to the CD, you can save all but the longest meetings on one CD.

 Secrets to Success

 Keep the file size small.
 Balance the quality of the audio against the file size.
 When in doubt, go with the small file size.
-While file size is not a concern for users with broadband, many stakeholders still are using dial up and will appreciate the smaller files and quicker downloads.
+While file size is not a concern for users with broadband, some stakeholders may still be using dial up or have slower Internet connections.
+They will appreciate the smaller files and quicker downloads.
 Take steps during production to minimize time in post.
-Utilize recording techniques that create separate files during the recording process and record in the final format that you plan to use.
-Try different techniques and keep modifying your procedures until you find the best process that works for you, your organization and your stakeholders.
+Utilize recording techniques that create separate files during the recording process and record them in the final format that you plan to use.
+Try different techniques and keep modifying your procedures until you find the best process that works for you, your organization, and your stakeholders.

-Adding audio to your agenda items can complete the experience of stakeholders and enhance the historical documents.
-Imagine, being able to view the agenda item, the supporting documents, LISTEN TO THE DISCUSSION and see the vote.
+Adding audio to your agenda items can complete the experience of stakeholders and enhance historical documents.
+Imagine, being able to view the agenda item, the supporting documents, LISTEN TO THE DISCUSSION, and see the vote.
 All in a searchable archived document.